Emil3103/Digital-Methods/README.md

-# Digital-Methods-
+# Digital-Methods
-Everything for the final project
+The repository contains all the files for the final project